mountainowl/snapcheck-internship-2020/devops/README.md

-# You are required to solve at least one of these challenges.
+# You are required to solve at least one of the challenges.

 ## CI/CD + Ansible